17th July 2017

 Despite having a reputation as a ‘party island’, Ibiza has so much more to offer.
 If you head over to resorts such as Cas Mallorqui, Port de Sant Miquel and Cala de Sant Vicent, you’ll discover a world so far removed from the well-known clubbing destinations Playa d’en Bossa and San Antonio.
 The least famous of all the islands is Formentera, lying 6km south of Ibiza.
 Measuring just 19km across, you can easily explore this fascinating island on a day trip.
 It’s known for its Caribbean-like white beaches and turquoise sparkling seas.
 Whilst you’re visiting, a quick snorkel or scuba dive isn’t to be missed.

 The best time to visit the Balearics is around September, avoiding the peak season but still being guaranteed fantastic weather.
-You can get a flight for as little as £30.00 each way from London Airports around this time to most of the Balearic Islands.
 If you fly to Majorca, you can get to both Ibiza and Menorca by frequent ferry trips, however, Formentera can only be reached by ferry from Ibiza and has no airport.
 A great itinerary idea would be to start at Menorca, get a ferry to Majorca, Ibiza, and Formentera, before flying back from Ibiza.

 Croatia is quickly becoming a popular tourist hotspot, and it’s not hard to see why.
 Its picturesque coastline, transparent waters, fantastic National Parks and historic towns all add to the country’s never-ending charm.
 This results in over 10 million holiday makers visiting Croatia every year.